Jokelab/Dispatcher/README.md

 ```

 ## Requests
-Requests can be defined by inheriting the `IRequest<TResponse>` interface, where the TResponse parameter is the response type of the Request.
+Requests can be defined by inheriting the `IRequest<TResponse>` interface, where the TResponse parameter is the response type of the request.
 A request object holds the parameters of a request.
 ```C#
 public class GreetingRequest : IRequest<string>
 {